privacypass/challenge-bypass-extension/docs/CONFIG.md

 challenge/CAPTCHA.
 This is helpful to allow users to build up initial stockpiles of tokens before they browse.

+### config\["get-more-passes-url"\]

+A valid URL string specifying an url where users can get more signed tokens by solving a challange/CAPTCHA.
+This URL is pulled into the pop-up `Get more passes` menu item.
+Can be different from `captcha-domain`, and must be a valid URL.

 ### config\["opt-endpoints"\]

 Optional endpoints for use by the particular configuration.